kadmuffin/develbox/README.md

 # Develbox

-A tool to create project specific containers using Podman and Go.
+A tool to create project-specific containers using Podman and Go.

 ## Why this exists